 - Geospatial Innovation Facility

 - Insectary and Quarantine Facility, Oxford Tract Greenhouse Facility: The Oxford Tract, at the Northwest corner of the UC Berkeley campus, houses the PMB (North) Greenhouses, Oxford Research (South) Greenhouses, Insectary Greenhouse, Insectary Building, and Natural Resources Laboratory.
-CNR supports 38,000 square feet of greenhouse space, an insect quarantine facility, 1.5 acres of research field, and instructional classroom garden for research and instructional use by UCB faculty, researchers and staff.
+The College supports 38,000 square feet of greenhouse space, an insect quarantine facility, 1.5 acres of research field, and instructional classroom garden for research and instructional use by UCB faculty, researchers and staff.

 - Stable Isotope Biogeochemistry Facility